 Currency movements were immaterial during Q3.
-The Canadian dollar has started weakening since September 11 and we are now recapturing some of the (6.5%) in performance that its previous rise has cost us this year (Canadian dollars are the Value Fund's reporting currency).
-We purposely accept this currency volatility in exchange for saving the hedging costs along the way.
+The Canadian dollar has started weakening since September 11 and we are now recapturing some of the (6.5%) in performance that its previous rise has cost us this year (Canadian dollars are Value Fund's reporting the currency).
+We purposely accept currency volatility this in exchange for saving the hedging costs along the way.